lancenacabuan/Shaliah/sources/Paperwork.md

 A Trinitarian counterargument deserves to be stated fairly: many Trinitarians insist that agency language in John does not exclude ontological deity; it simply describes the Son's mission within the Trinity, especially in incarnational or "economic" roles. [<sup>[27]</sup>][src-27] The Unitarian reply is that this move risks smuggling later metaphysics into the first-century texts.
 The New Testament's thick sender-agent rhetoric, coupled with its repeated "God raised him," "God exalted him," and "God gave him authority" patterns, fits agency naturally, whereas ontological equality plus functional subordination requires additional metaphysical distinctions that are not explicit in the apostolic proclamation itself. [<sup>[28]</sup>][src-28]

-## High Christology revisited through Wisdom and agency
+## High Christological Texts Reconsidered through Wisdom and Agency

 The central Unitarian claim in this study is not that the New Testament's christological language is "low," but that its "high" language is often Wisdom/Word language and agency language, forms of speech already at home in Second Temple Judaism, rather than direct metaphysical assertions that Jesus is ontologically identical with God.
 This can be tested case by case in the passages most commonly deployed as Trinitarian proof-texts.